 So you see how easy the job was?
 Why waste your hard-earned money on paying a plumber when you can handle the task just as professionally?
 It’s going to take you less than 15 minutes to fix your kitchen faucet once you know how to tighten kitchen faucet.

-You must also be aware of the source before starting your project; is it a wobbly faucet base that needs fixing or if it’s the faucet handle that’s giving you trouble.
+You must also be aware of the source before starting your project; is it a wobbly faucet base that needs fixing or if it’s the kitchen faucet handle that’s giving you trouble.
 Once you know what you are looking at, fixing it isn’t that big of a deal.